heamgadiyaram/TravelJournal/README.md

 # Travel Journal API

-A RESTful service that allows users to manage their travel experiences.
+A service that allows users to manage their travel experiences.
 Users can create, read, update, and delete journal entries, each containing a destination, visit date, optional notes, and optional rating.

 The API is built using Python, Flask, and PyMySQL, with a MySQL database backend.